franzpedd/sm-multimod/README.md

 It'll then load the plugins listed inside the currentmap plugin list, if available.

 ## TODO:
-Fuse "configs/multimods/plugins.cfg" and "configs/multimods/multimods.ini" as one KeyValue file, using "Multimod Maps" and "Multimod Plugins" as the roots.
+Fuse "configs/multimods/plugins.cfg" and "configs/multimods/multimods.ini" as one KeyValue file.

 Make the needed files automatically with an example if file doesn't exists